VOICES OF CHARLESTON

 “The joy that I have...the world didn't give it to me and the world can't take it away.”

-Born in 1931 and raised in downtown Charleston, Joseph has owned his home since the 1970s—a rare constant as the city evolves around him.
-A U.S. Army veteran, he has spent decades mentoring generations of Black men in Charleston, offering guidance shaped by both service and deep community ties.
+Born in 1931 and raised in Awendaw, South Carolina, Charles Washington has owned his home in downtown Charleston since the 1970s, a rare constant as the city evolves around him.
+A U.S. Air Force veteran, he has spent decades mentoring generations of Black men in Charleston, offering guidance shaped by both service and deep community ties.

-His commitment to fellowship extends to Prince Hall Freemasonry, where he’s been an active member of Nehemiah Lodge 51 for over 40 years.
-As a steward of tradition and practical wisdom, Joseph embodies the resilience of Charleston’s Black elders—those who’ve shaped the city’s foundations while navigating its transformations.
+His lifelong commitment to fellowship shines through his 50-year membership with Gothic Lodge No. 212, where he has preserved and passed down traditions of Black fraternalism.
+As a steward of tradition and practical wisdom, Mr. Washington embodies the resilience of Charleston’s Black elders: those who’ve shaped the city’s foundations while navigating its transformations.

-Mrs. Wilhelmina at her home in downtown Charleston.
+Mrs. Wilhelmina at her home in downtown Charleston (2024).